-OPTIONS SUBJECT GCSE CRITERIA Specific A Level Photography or Art & Design 5+ A- C GCSEs with Grade C+ Art & Design and English Language A Level Moving Image Arts 5+ A- C GCSEs with English, MIA, or Art GCSE A Level Drama (Performing Arts) 5+ A- C GCSEs including C+ in English Language/ Literature/Drama BTEC Business Studies 5+ A- C GCSEs including C+ in Math's or English A Level English Literature 5+ A- C GCSEs with Grade B in either English or English Literature A Level Media Studies 5+ A- C GCSEs with Grade C or above in English Language/Literature A Level History 5+ A- C GCSEs with Grade B or above in History OCR Level 3 Diploma in Sport 5+ A- C GCSEs to include C in Sports/Science A Level Health & Social Care 6+ A- C GCSEs including a Grade B or above in English Literature/Language/ Media or History or a Merit grade in BTEC Level 2 BTEC Health & Social Care 5+ A- C GCSEs including C+ in English Language/Literature/Media Studies or History.
-A Merit in BTEC /Level 2 if studied.
-A Level Sociology 6+ A - C GCSEs Including a Grade B or above in either English Language.
-English Literature, History or Media BTEC Hospitality 5+ A- C GCSEs including C+ in Math's or English BTEC Travel & Tourism 5+ A- C GCSEs including C+ in Math's or English (preferably to have a C+ in English) BTEC Children's Care, Learning & Development 5+ A - C GCSEs Including C+ in Math's or English and grade B+ in Child Development BTEC Information Technology 5+ A- C GCSEs including Merit or above in BTEC ICT at Level 2 BTEC Uniformed Protective Services 5+ A- C GCSEs including C+ in Math's or English A Level GCE Environmental Technology 5+ A- C GCSEs including B or above in GCSE Construction and C or above in Math's or B and above in a GCSE related subject A Level Life and Health Sciences 5+ A- C GCSEs including CC in Double Award Science (A in Single Award Science and Grade C in Math's/English) A Level Spanish 5 A - C GCSE Including a Grade B in Spanish with a Grade C or higher in English Language and Art & Design
+OPTIONS SUBJECT GCSE CRITERIA Specific A Level Photography or Art & Design 5+ A- C GCSEs with Grade C+ Art & Design and English Language A Level Moving Image Arts 5+ A- C GCSEs with English, MIA, or Art GCSE A Level Drama (Performing Arts) 5+ A- C GCSEs including C/C+ in Drama/English BTEC Business Studies 5+ A- C GCSEs including C+ in Maths or English A Level English Literature 5+ A- C GCSEs with Grade B in either English or English Literature A Level Media Studies 5+ A- C GCSEs with Grade C or above in English Language/Literature A Level History 5+ A- C GCSEs with Grade B or above in GCSE History OCR Level 3 Diploma in Sport 5+ A- C GCSEs to include C in Sports/Science A Level Health & Social Care 5+ A- C GCSEs Including a Grade B or above in English Literature/Language/ Media or History or a Merit Grade in BTEC Level 2 A Level Sociology 6+ A - C GCSEs Including a Grade B or above in either English Language.
+English Literature, History or Media BTEC Hospitality 5+ A- C GCSEs Including C+ in Maths or English BTEC Travel & Tourism 5+ A- C GCSEs Including C+ in Maths or English (preferably to have a C+ in English) BTEC Children's Care, Learning & Development 5+ A - C GCSEs Including C+ in Maths or English and Grade B+ in Child Development BTEC Information Technology 5+ A- C GCSEs including Merit (B) or above in BTEC ICT SA (not including OCN), Pass CC or above in DA BTEC or C+ in GCSE Digital Technology.
+BTEC Uniformed Protective Services 5+ A- C GCSEs including C+ in Maths or English A Level GCE Environmental Technology 5+ A- C GCSEs Including B or above in GCSE Construction and C or above in Maths or B and above in a Science related subject A Level Life and Health Sciences 5+ A- C GCSEs Including CC in Double Award Science (A in Single Award Science and Grade C in Maths/English) A Level Spanish 5+ A - C GCSE Including a Grade A in Spanish A Level Maths 5+ A - C GCSE With an A Grade in GCSE Mathematics and/or a C in GCSE Further Mathematics with Grade C or above in Art & English Language